 - giving the Scottish Ministers powers relating to the misuse of drugs, the drink-drive limit, the national speed limit and the administration of elections to the Scottish Parliament

 Both Acts were passed by the UK Parliament.

-What will happen after the referendum on Scottish independence?
+What will happen as a result of the referendum on

 Following the referendum on Scottish independence on 18 September 2014, a process is underway to transfer further powers to the Scottish Parliament in areas such as taxation, welfare and elections to the Scottish Parliament.

 On 19 September 2014, Lord Smith of Kelvin was asked by the Prime Minister to oversee the process of engagement on further devolution for Scotland.
 Lord Smith published his recommendations for devolving more powers to the Scottish Parliament on 27 November 2014.
 More information is available on the Smith Commission website.

 On 22 January 2015, the UK Government published draft clauses for a bill to take forward the Heads of Agreement contained in the Smith Commission Report.
 The draft clauses will be the subject of debate in both the UK and Scottish Parliaments.